Engee documentation

 Conclusion

-**The code for the game "Rock-Paper-Scissors-Paper" ** is a complete web application.
-By analysing the invocation methods and their features, the following observations can be made.
+The code of the Rock-Paper-Scissors game is a complete web application.
+Analyzing the calling methods and their features, the following observations can be made.

 1. Direct HTML output:

-• allows embedding the game in an iframe,
+• allows you to embed a game in an iframe,

 • suitable for integration into larger projects,